1-21 Basic concepts

 DIMENSIONS IN LIGHT MICROSCOPY – 1

-One micrometer, therefore, corresponds to one thousandth of a millimeter and one millionth of a meter.
+Therefore, one micrometer equals to one thousandth of a millimeter and one millionth of a meter.